archit-bhatia/portfolio-project/README.md

 # portfolio-project

-A portfolio project with blog page made using Django and Python.
+A portfolio website with blog page made using Django and Python.